 The Good Stuff

 Firstly, the details gone into each car is properly slick.
 Engine noises for each car are different, the spoiler on the McLaren actually moves in tandem with your acceleration/braking and in general, the cars just look really good.
 This car detail goes a long way towards streamlining the game.
 Especially considering the transition between tv series footage and in-game cutscenes is meant to be seamless.
 That’s really it when it comes to the graphics, other than that there isn’t a lot to write home about.
 As the game is predominantly track based there is very little detail gone into the scenery which means it just looks a bit dated.
-Sad
+Sad that, when the cars are done with real care.

 The only other thing I can find to say positively about The Grand Tour game is the novelty factor and the popularity of the tv series means that fans of the show will get their kicks.
 One moment you’re watching the hosts attempt some questionable automotive antics – the next you’re at the wheel yourself – same car, same location, same chance to make a massive mess of it (which you probably will).
 The episodic nature of the story mode will get fans excited but once the novelty factor wears off that’s it, bubble burst.